Why does my singing sound awful recorded? ( Top 10 Reasons )

 One of the biggest mistakes which will make your singing voice sound awful is that you are singing from your throat, rather than from your diaphragm.
 If you are serious about singing you must learn how to sing from the diaphragm.
 While you might even not notice that you are not singing from the diaphragm as a beginner singer you will definitely notice the detrimental effects of singing from the throat on your recordings.

-If you want to know how much of a difference is singing from the troat and from the diaphragm is, then check out my recent article Singing from diaphragm vs throat ( Which one is better? ).
+If you want to know how much of a difference between singing from the throat and from the diaphragm, then check out my recent article Singing from diaphragm vs throat ( Which one is better? ).

 Professional microphones do cost a lot of money, however generally speaking they do come with specialized software that does a lot of things when it comes to improving the quality of your recorded singing.
 While most will not actually change your voice, they will cut out background noise and even help you with the pitch.
 If you find that your singing still sounds awful when you are recorded it probably means that you will need to step your singing game up and practice to get better.